Recommended books on white papers (and everything else)

 I recommend this book to every freelancer I know.

-This book has tons of pragmatic advice on how to launch or pump up a freelance business, told by three seasoned freelancers who joined forces for this title.
+It offers tons of pragmatic advice on how to launch or pump up a freelance business, told by three seasoned freelancers who joined forces to create this solid title.

-Get your buzz piece (aka white paper) ready.
+Make your plans, get your buzz piece (aka white paper) ready, and then hit the market!

 The Well-Fed Writer by Peter Bowerman